YingLiu4203/old-dev-blog/_posts/2018-01-06-google-tag-manager.md

 GTM provides a variable type called "Google Analytics Settings" acting as a central location to configure sets of settings for use across multiple tags.
 When you use universal analytics, you are asked to select or create a new setting variable.

 You first select a track type that could be a page view or an event.
 It is often to start off with a setting variable that contains just the tracking ID.
-To create a new settings variable, you provide tracking ID, cookie domain (`auto` if you have no other tags), additional settings such as custom fields, dimensions, metrics, content groups, and etc. Finally, define trigger
+To create a new settings variable, you provide tracking ID, cookie domain (`auto` if you have no other tags), additional settings such as custom fields, dimensions, metrics, content groups, and etc. Finally, define triggers that make the tag fire.